damontecres/StashAppAndroidTV-Companion/README.md

 ## Installation

-The plugin is available in the default [CommunityScripts repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashAppAndroidTvCompanion), so it can be easily installed on your Stash server in Settings->Plugins.
+Starting with `v0.3.4` of `StashAppAndroidTV`, the app can trigger the companion plugin installation on your server.
+Just click `Install companion plugin` on the bottom of the settings page.

+Alternatively, the plugin is available in the default [CommunityScripts repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashAppAndroidTvCompanion), so it can be easily installed on your Stash server in Settings->Plugins.
 Under Available Plugin, search for `StashAppAndroidTV Companion` and click Install.

 ## Features